machal/cssmine-content/nastroje.md

 Therefore, we will not plunge into the knowledge pool.
 A lumberjack can get along with an older chainsaw, if it's maintained properly and he knows how to use it.
+Right?

-Let's create an overview of new stuff that has CSS brought over the past few years.
+Let's create an overview of new stuff that CSS has brought over the past few years.

 1. CSS Preprocessors